-- I’ve written a more detailed post on how to write content click how to write text for your website
+- I’ve written a more detailed post on how to write content click website content writing guidelines for more details.

 - Be sure not to replicate content on your pages or copy it from elsewhere to avoid being penalised by Google for duplicate content.
-To check if you have duplicate content click http://www.siteliner.com
+To check if you have duplicate content click visit siteliner

 - Finding the right keywords can be tricky but well worth the effort.
 I would recommend writing your text as you would normally speak to someone.
 This will make it appealing and personal.
 Once you’ve done this you can always go back and add or change keywords.
 It doesn’t have to be perfect first time, you can edit it later.

 - Once you’ve added all your text and images create a file of keywords (excel if possible as this will allow you to sort your data).
 If you use Ubersuggest you can export your keywords in Excel format.

 - Select each keyword and then Google it.
 Scroll to the bottom of the page and it will say Searches related to add these phrases to your list and repeat the process.